Tex4D: Zero-shot 4D Scene Texturing with Video Diffusion Models: Experiments

 To quantitatively assess the effectiveness of our proposed method, we follow prior research~\citep{eldesokey2024latentman,geyer2023tokenflow,esser2023structure} and conduct a comprehensive A/B user study.
 Our study involved 67 participants who provided a total of 1104 valid responses based on six different scenes drawn from six previous works, with each scene producing videos from two different views.
 During each evaluation, participants were presented with rendered meshes and depth conditions viewed from two angles, serving as motion references.
 They were shown a pair of videos: one generated by our approach and the other from a baseline method.
 Participants were asked to select the method that exhibited superior performance in three criteria: 1) appearance quality, 2) spatial and temporal consistency, and 3) fidelity to the prompts.
-Table~\ref{tab:quantitative} summarizes the preference percentage of our method over the baseline methods.
-Our method significantly surpasses state-of-the-art methods by a large margin.
-In addition, our method achieves lower FVD that demonstrates better multi-view consistency in generated video clips.
+Table~\ref{tab:quantitative} summarizes the preference percentage and statistics (ranging from 1 to 5) of our method over other methods.
+Our method significantly surpasses other methods by a large margin.
+In addition, our method achieves the best FVD and Consistentcy Score that demonstrates better multi-view consistency in generated video clips.